Duquesne Dukes men's basketball: 1970s to 1990s

 The 1970s saw the end of Manning's tenure.
-Duquesne had seen only four different basketball coaches in fifty years, but this decade alone saw three coaches: Manning, John Cinicola, and Mike Rice.
+Duquesne had seen only four different basketball coaches in fifty years, but this decade alone saw three coaches: Red Manning, John Cinicola, and Mike Rice.
 The decade was relatively lackluster, although it saw the likes of "the greatest guard in Duquesne basketball history"--Norm Nixon (Rishel 216).
 The 1980s were marked by problems with many players' academic eligibility—calling into question the university's recruiting and support procedures—and are best described as "trying times" for the Dukes (Rishel 246).
 There were only two winning seasons in the decade--'80–81 and '85–86.
 Even so, the 1988 construction of the A. J. Palumbo Center—Duquesne Basketball's current home—is a notable event of this time period.

 21st century

-The Dukes have struggled in the 21st century, reaching only one NIT tournament (eliminated in the first round) and two College Basketball Invitational tournaments (only once making it to the second round).
-Despite coming off a second straight winning season, coach Ron Everhart was fired after the 2011–2012 season; the university cited a lack of postseason success as the main reason for the firing.
+The Dukes have had mixed success in the 21st century, reaching one NCAA Tournament (reaching the second round in 2024), one NIT Tournament (eliminated in the first round in 2009) and four College Basketball Invitational tournaments (twice making the second round).
+Despite coming off a second straight winning season and losing to Temple in the Atlantic 10 Conference Championship Game in 2009, coach Ron Everhart was fired after the 2011–2012 season; the university cited a lack of postseason success as the main reason for the firing.
+Jim Ferry was hired but failed to improve the team's performance and was fired in 2017 with an overall record of 60-97.
+Keith Dambrot was hired away from Akron and coached the team to a bid in the 2024 NCAA Tournament as an 11 seed after winning the Atlantic 10 Conference Tournament for the second time.
+They defeated the 6th-seeded BYU Cougars in the first round 71-67, their first NCAA tournament win in 55 years.

 Postseason

 NCAA tournament results

-The Dukes have appeared in the NCAA Tournament five times.
-Their combined record is 4–5.
+The Dukes have appeared in the NCAA Tournament six times.
+Their combined record is 5–6.